tidy-intelligence/quarto-dashboard-shiny-docker/README.md

 To serve the dashboard locally, run: `quarto::quarto_serve("index.qmd")`.

 The `Dockerfile` is configured to install Quarto and render the dashboard inside the container, eliminating the need to commit the rendered output to the repository.
 The dashboard is served using Shiny Server, which is pre-installed in `rocker/shiny`.

-You can find a deployed version of this app [here](https://quarto-dashboard-shiny-docker.tidy-intelligence.com/).